rriyaldhi/ab-test/README.md

-### AB Test
+### AB Tester

-AB Test module provides a capability to test whether the AB Test is statistically significant or not.
+AB Tester module provides a capability to test whether the AB Test is statistically significant or not.

 #### Usage Example